Armenian nationality law: Soviet Armenia (1922–1991)

 In 1922, the Armenian Soviet Socialist Republic was created and joined with the Azerbaijan Soviet Socialist Republic and Georgian Soviet Socialist Republic to form the Transcaucasian Socialist Federative Soviet Republic, which lasted until 1936 and was then separated into its constituent states.
 Conflict during the Turkish War of Independence did not end until 1923.
 Under the terms of the 1923 Treaty of Lausanne nationality issues for persons in the successor states to the Ottoman Empire were finally resolved, and persons who resided in territories detached from Turkey ceased to be Turkish and became nationals of their new states effectively on 6 August 1924, unless within two years of that date they requested to retain Turkish nationality.
 The option did not apply to Armenians because the protracted War of Independence had thwarted provisions in the Treaty of Sèvres to establish an independent state from the Armeno-Ottoman provinces, meaning that Armenians thereafter became members of the successor state in which they were residing.

 In 1924, the Soviet Union created a unitary nationality for all inhabitants of the various socialist republics.
 It presumed that anyone residing within the territory prior to enactment of the statute was automatically a Soviet national, unless they were able to prove otherwise.
 Under its terms, a child born to at least one parent who was a national of one of the Soviet republics was automatically a national of that republic, as well as the federation.
-If the parents were residing abroad at the birth of the child, the parents could chose to have Soviet nationality or other nationality.
+If the parents were residing abroad at the birth of the child, the parents could choose to have Soviet nationality or other nationality.
 Neither marriage nor naturalization of one party automatically impacted a spouse or children; however, if both parents changed their nationality or renounced Soviet nationality children under the age of fourteen followed the parental nationality.
 Each Soviet republic was allowed to determine who was eligible for naturalization in their territory.
 Naturalization gave them Soviet nationality, but did not automatically grant the rights of citizenship other republics.
 Renunciation of nationality was allowed upon obtaining permission from the Central Executive Committee of the Soviet Union.
 Nationals could be denaturalized for obtaining dual nationality, leaving federation territory without permission, or by a court order as a punishment for crime.
 An amendment (Law 581) in 1925 provided that persons who had been granted amnesty for service in the White Army and prisoners of war who had served in the Tsarist or Red Army who were abroad and failed to register with the Soviet Federation were deprived of their nationality, but could apply to be reinstated through naturalization.
 The mass denaturalizations of Russian people living abroad resulted in approximately 1.5 million stateless persons who were unable to acquire nationality in their places of residence under restrictive policies implemented globally in the interwar years.